When the pandemic pushed workers out of the office, plenty of people were glad to leave traditional office structures behind.

 What are the pros and cons of hybrid working?

-The pros and cons of hybrid working vary depending on factors such as management style, the type of industry, and overall workplace culture.
-It also depends on the employee and how they’re best able to focus.
-While some individuals love getting feedback from their work buddies in real-time, others require silence and may prefer a fully remote setup.
+The pros and cons of hybrid working depend on management style, industry, and workplace culture.
+They also depend on the employee.
+Some people thrive on real-time feedback from colleagues; others need quiet and may prefer a fully remote setup.

 How effective is hybrid working?